ktwu01/NASA-FINESST-Resources-Guide-Links/README.md

 # NASA-FINESST-Resources-Guide-Links

-Almost the most comprehensive guide for FINESST proposals—links, tips, guide, and examples.
+**Not** the most comprehensive guide for FINESST proposals—links, tips, guide, and examples.

 **Keywords:**